maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 An experienced heist crew that has broken many banks in Peran, and came out of retirement to take advantage of a rumored lapse in defense of the Grand Selchari.
 They were set up by "Black Breath", and were all caught except for one.

-Members are: Lucky, a stealth expert who seems to have luck on his side, at the expense of that of his friends; Boss, the mastermind and the planner; Vinderi, demolition guy who's high on fumes all the time; Ginseng, master of disguises; Gossmer, retired Peran engineer and hacker.
+Members are: Lucky, a stealth expert who seems to have luck on his side, at the expense of that of his friends; Boss, the mastermind and the planner; Vinderi, demolition guy who's high on fumes all the time; Ginseng, master of disguises; Gossmer, retired Peran engineer and hacker; Franklin, the negotiator whose very good at talking himself out of situations.

 Lucky was able to escape the setup.
 He would help the party, in hopes of breaking the Grand Selchari to prove a point, and to defeat Black Breath for betrayal.